-- A connects to bank C, over a supposedly secure session, to deposit an electronic coin.
-Since B mounted a misbinding attack, bank C thinks the coin was deposited by B. - B and C are fighter jets, and A is their commander.
-B has been compromised by the enemy.
-A tells B to self-destruct, but because B mounted a misbinding attack, the command goes to C.
+- A connects to bank B, over a supposedly secure session, to deposit an electronic coin.
+Since E mounted a misbinding attack, bank B thinks the coin was deposited by E. This is the scenario of Fig. 1(b). - E and B are fighter jets, and A is their commander.
+E has been compromised by the enemy.
+A tells E to self-destruct, but because E mounted a misbinding attack, the command goes to B. This is the scenario of Fig. 1(a).